xability/a11y_ds_course/course_materials/day_5/day_5_notes.md

 - Each bar's height (or length in the case of horizontal bar plots) is proportional to the value it represents.
 - Bar plots are useful for comparing different categories or groups.

+### When to Use a Bar Plot:

+- **Regular Bar Plot**: Use when you want to compare the size of different categories (e.g., sales of different products).
+- **Count Plot**: Use when you want to see how often each category occurs (e.g., number of customers per region).
+- **Stacked Bar Plot**: Use when you want to show the total value and the composition of sub-categories (e.g., total sales by region and by product type).
+- **Grouped Bar Plot**: Use when you want to compare sub-categories within main categories (e.g., comparing sales of different products across regions).

+**Group and stacked** There are more notes in the last section of these notes on these types.

+### Best for:

+- Categorical data.
+- Comparing values across categories.
+- Showing the composition of categories.

 ## Key Components:

 - **X-axis (Categories)**: Represents the different categories or groups.